Skip to content

 Glaze

-• In a small bowl, mix together the BBQ sauce, brown sugar, and liquid smoke, if desired.
+• In a small bowl, mix together 2/3 cup BBQ sauce, 2 Tablespoons brown sugar, and 1/4 teaspoon liquid smoke, if desired.
 Pour over the top of the meatloaf.
 Add pepper on top, if desired.

 • Bake 45 minutes, or until a meat thermometer inserted into the center reaches 160°F. Let rest 10 minutes before cutting into slices.